Varifold/Neural-Code-Translation/README.md

 # Neural-Code-Translation

-Welcome to the repository for our research on neural circuits that facilitate translation between various spiking neural and non-neural encodings.
-Our work leverages the Leaky Integrate-and-Fire (LIF) neuron model to enable seamless translation between rate, time-to-first-spike, and binary codes.
+Welcome to the repository for our research on neural circuits that facilitate translation between various spiking neural encodings.
+Our work leverages the Leaky Integrate-and-Fire (LIF) neuron model to enable translation between rate, time-to-first-spike, and binary codes.
-Abstract

-In our study, we introduce neural circuits that enable translation between various spiking neural and non-neural encodings, such as rate, time-to-first-spike, and binary codes using the Leaky Integrate-and-Fire (LIF) neuron model.
-The development of such circuits is of great interest in the field of neuromorphic computing due to the distinct advantages of different neural encodings.

-As an application of these circuits, we introduce a high-bandwidth neural transmitter that encodes and transmits binary data through a single axon and then decodes the data at the target site.
-The techniques employed in our handcrafted neural circuits offer valuable insights into the capabilities of LIF neurons, illustrating the potential and versatility of these small-scale circuit designs in the broader domains of computational neuroscience and artificial intelligence.

 Repository Contents